This post may contain affiliate links. For more information, read my disclosure policy.

 - Non-alcoholic drinks: 2 drinks in the first hour, 1 drink every hour after that.

-Tip: It’s always a good idea to have extra beer and wine on hand in case you run low on other drinks you’re serving.
+It’s always a good idea to have extra beer and wine on hand in case you run low on other drinks you’re serving.

 It will depend on the kind of drinks you are serving but a good rule of thumb is approximately 1 pound of ice per person.
 If it’s hot outside you may want to have more.

-What are good drinks for a party?
+Great drinks for a party:

 - Fruity Vodka Party Punch